brannerchinese/rc_study_plans/projects/current_and_postponed_tasks.md

 #### **[Asynchrony play](https://github.com/brannerchinese/rc_study_plans/blob/master/projects/asynchrony_play.md)**

- * [　] Iteration 1: basic structure; use factorization of large numbers as asynchronous task. **Disposition**: Recursive factorization works but large arguments cause stack overflow error; stack-based alternate also written.
+ * [　] Iteration 1: basic structure; use factorization of large numbers as dummy task to be handled asynchronously. **Disposition**: Wrote the random-number portion of the iteration.

 #### **[Color-match project](color-match.md)**

- * [Ｘ] Color-match iteration 10: Used IIFE to wrap global variables and all functions.
-Describe dimensions of circle relative to viewport, rather than absolutely. **Disposition**: Done with CSS3 `vmin`.
  * [　] Color-match iteration 11: Can you display hues of individual channel-fields?
 After this, time to work on actual color-match game.
  * [　] Color-match iteration: Try on other browsers.